-For example, considering a ‘Level 4’ calculation (see Level Concept [SG1]), it would also be permissible to use OEM-specific average data to determine the “discrepancy factor” based on analysis of data from their vehicles operating in the real-world for similar powertrains (e.g. for ICEVs, or ZEV/electric powertrains = BEVs, FCEVs, etc.), matched to the defined region of operation (i.e. sale).
-“Discrepancy factor” can only be quantified at the first time of vehicle registration (0 km). these factors should be defined and updated on a regular basis by the authorities.
+For example, considering a ‘Level 4’ calculation (see paragraph 3.2.1), it would also be permissible to use OEM-specific average data to determine the “discrepancy factor” based on analysis of data from their vehicles operating in the real-world for similar powertrains (e.g. for ICEVs, or ZEV/electric powertrains = BEVs, FCHVs, etc.), matched to the defined region of operation (i.e. sale).
+However, OEM-specific average data cannot substitute publicly available official data, such as EU OBFCM data.
+Practitioners must disclose details about the fleet sample used to derive the data, including, for example, the sample size and period of collection “Discrepancy factor” can only be quantified at the first time of vehicle registration (0 km). these factors should be defined and updated on a regular basis by the authorities.